 Best Soundproof Door Sweeps (A Complete Guide to Installing Each Type of Door Sweep)

 I often say that doors and windows are usually the main culprits when it comes to soundproofing.
 Some doors have pretty big gaps between the door and the door frame, and the door and the floor.
 Others are more flush with the ground, but even then, that tiny space can definitely let noise in and out of the room.
-So, in recent articles, I found myself recommending soundproof door sweeps for soundproofing a bedroom or a baby’s room.
+So, in a recent article, I found myself recommending soundproof door sweeps for soundproofing a bedroom.

 Today, I thought I’d do a deep dive into the world of door sweeps.
 I’ll explain exactly how you can install the main types of products you’re bound to see if you go shopping for door sweeps.
 After that, I’ll list and review several of the best soundproof door sweeps in each category.
 But, before I do anything else, I should talk about what soundproof door sweeps are and how they work.

 Let’s get the basics down.
 Soundproof door sweeps are essentially products you can use to plug the gap between your door and the floor.
 As you know, sound waves use any air gap as an invitation to proceed inside your room.
 So, having something under your door, even stuffing a towel in the gap, should significantly decrease the amount of noise.

 In addition, plugging the gaps in the door is essentially the best thing you can do to prevent the noise from coming in as well.
 I’d start by fortifying the space between the door frame and the wall with some acoustic caulk.
 Once you’ve done that, you should make sure that the door itself isn’t too thin or too damaged.
 Only then would you be able to hear a noticeable difference when you install a soundproof door sweep.

 Basically, there are two types of products you would use under your door: